jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/built-in-methods.rst

 Variants for Static and Class Methods
 =====================================

-We have demonstrated in passing already how ``PyJavaMethod`` represents a Java ``static`` method, as well as arising from a method binding.
+We have demonstrated in passing already how ``PyJavaFunction`` represents a Java ``static`` method, as well as arising from a method binding.
 When encountered in the context of a built-in type,